 Our Team and Partners

-As of autumn 2023 Stomping Ground is re-launching, and as such we are keen to meet more brilliant artists and practitioners who are resident in the East of England.
+Stomping Ground relaunched in Autumn 2023, and we are keen to meet more brilliant artists and practitioners who are resident in the East of England.

 If you like the sound of our work and are interested in working with us, drop us a message.

-Sian launched Stomping Ground in 2012, having worked with both professional theatres and schools in London as a freelance director and drama practitioner since 2006.
+Sian launched Stomping Ground in 2012, having worked with both professional theatres and schools in London as a freelance director and theatre practitioner since 2006.

 After a successful couple of years embedding Stomping Ground in Shetland, Sian took up the role of Creative Communities Producer at the New Wolsey Theatre in Ipswich, where she stayed for nearly 9 years.

-Two children, five cats and numerous chickens later, Sian is now excited to be relaunching Stomping Ground as a company dedicated to working with young people and communities in the East of England.
+Two children, five cats and numerous chickens later, Sian has now relaunched Stomping Ground as a company dedicated to working with young people and communities in the East of England.

 She lives with her wife and the above brood in Manningtree.